Lathe Machine is one of the oldest machine tools in the production machine. This Machine is also known as the “mother of all machines”.

-In taper turning attachment method the slideways are tilted by an angle equal to the taper angle of the component so that the saddle is automatically tilted and when the saddle is moving on the slideways it produces a tapered component.
+In the taper turning attachment method, the slideways are tilted by an angle equal to the taper angle of the component so that the saddle is automatically tilted and when the saddle is moving on the slideways it produces a tapered component.

-- It can be used for both internal, external operations.
+- It can be used for both internal, and external operations.

-- Maximum taper angle which can be produced is 8 degree.
+- The maximum taper angle which can be produced is 8 degrees.